ayazshah2/nice-invoice/README.md

 ### Change Log

-You can see change logs by clicking on <a href="https://github.com/bakhtawarshah/nice-invoice/blob/master/CHANGELOG.md">CHANGELOG.md</a> file
+You can see change logs by clicking on <a href="https://github.com/bakhtawarshah/nice-invoice/blob/master/CHANGELOG.md">CHANGELOG.md</a> file.